codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 {% endraw %}
 {% endhighlight %}

-This Dockerfile has the following issues
+This Dockerfile has the following issues:

 * It can run only where a SonarQube installation is available
 * It needs extra credentials for the SonarQube instance